2010 Belgian Grand Prix: Background

 The race was the first after a four-week gap between races that includes a mandatory two-week shut-down for all teams.
 Although he had reclaimed the World Drivers' Championship lead from Hamilton in Hungary, Webber said consistently finishing and reliability was an important factor in the final seven races, "You have to be mindful of the fact that you might not get anything out of it so you need to realise that four points is better than none and gambling."
-His teammate Vettel, the bookmakers' favourite for victory, said his title challenge would commence in Belgium following reliability issues and incidents losing him points in past events, "We have to focus on each and every race.
+His teammate Vettel, the bookmakers' favourite for victory, said his title challenge would commence in Belgium following reliability issues and incidents losing him championship points in past events, "We have to focus on each and every race.
 With 20 races or 15 races there is probably more room for mistakes – but with seven to go every single races is probably more important."
 Hamilton said he was confident of better pace for the rest of the season and wanted to win at Spa-Francorchamps.
-His teammate Button believed the next two events would be consequential for the championship but said they would better suit his McLaren.
+His teammate Button believed the next two races would be consequential for the championship but said they would better suit his McLaren.

 Sakon Yamamoto was retained by the Hispania Racing team for the race.

 Some teams modified their cars for better efficiency on the track's straights.
 Ferrari introduced a new rear wing with less downforce on Felipe Massa's F10 car for qualifying and the race.
 The team also added a modified diffuser and floor to maximise the F10's performance within FIA compliance restricting the size of the car's lower surface to reduce the downforce generated.
 Red Bull altered the RB6's brake discs for extra ballast around the car and improved performance and McLaren installed a new front wing on Button's MP4-27 vehicle to improve airflow and downforce.
 Renault introduced a version of McLaren's F-duct tool to their R30 car activated by the driver's left hand and directed air to the main section of the rear wing instead of the flap.
 The team was impressed at the F-duct's performance during practice and retained the tool for the rest of the meeting.
 Williams introduced new front and rear wings for their FW32 cars and Force India added a new floor to their vehicles.

 Having driven one of its cars since the three races earlier, Hispania Racing opted to retain Sakon Yamamoto in lieu of Karun Chandhok, whom the press anticipated would return to drive for the squad following the mid-season interval.
 Paul di Resta, Force India's reserve and test driver, did not enter the first practice session because the team wanted its race drivers Vitantonio Liuzzi and Adrian Sutil to become acclimatised with a revised aerodynamic bodywork.